EMERUS SURPASSES THREE MILLION PATIENTS TREATED

 Schmerbeck says the achievement "further validates our mission of providing the quality of care we would expect and demand for our own families.
 We value and respect our employees, and we partner with leading health systems who share our vision.
 This has allowed us to extend our award-winning patient care into communities where access to high-quality healthcare is needed most."

-The Emerus strategy has always been to bring innovative, patient-centered healthcare into communities where people live, work and play, and that remains a driving force for the company today.
+The Emerus strategy has always been to bring innovative, patient-centric healthcare into communities where people live, work and play, and that remains a driving force for the company today.

 The extraordinary efforts and teamwork of its leadership and employees have resulted in Emerus hospitals consistently receiving the Press Ganey Guardian of Excellence Award for Superior Patient Experience, the prestigious Pinnacle of Excellence Award for Inpatient Experience, and a five-star designation – the highest rating given.

-Emerus is marking its three million patients milestone with celebrations in its markets across the country.
+Emerus marked its three million patients milestone with celebrations in its markets across the country.

 ABOUT EMERUS